 Canvas.
 Canvas is the university's learning management system.
-The dental school has its own Canvas template approved by the Curriculum Committee that all dental courses are expected to follow.
+The dental school has its own Canvas (and syllabus) template approved by the Curriculum Committee that all dental courses are expected to follow.
+Faculty and staff can access the template on the Canvas Template site.

 Osmosis.
-Osmosis is an online learning platform that features thousands of short instructional videos on a wide range of health sciences topics taughts in medical and dental schools.
-It also offeres many other enhanced features to helop students with content learning such as flash card questions and self-assessment quiz questions with instant feedback, national board exam review planner, and so on.
-The dental school has a Prime license for all faculty and students.
+Osmosis is an online learning platform that features thousands of instructional videos on a wide range of topics.
+It also offeres many other enhanced features to helop students with content learning such as flash card questions and quiz questions with instant feedback, the national board exam review planner, and so on.
+(The dental school has a campus license.)

 Voicethread.
 Voicethread is a web-based tool that allows instructors to design interactive multimedia presentations, post them on the LMS, and invite students to watch and make text, audio, or video comments directly on the individual slides.
 There is also a built-in doodling tool in Voicethread for the instructor to annotate the slides during the presentation to point students' attention to the most important concepts.
 Voicethread is integrated with Canvas.
-The dental school has a campus license.
+Examples of implmenetation can be found on the Teaching and Learning Seminar Series Canvas Site.
+(The dental school has a campus license.)

 SoftChalk.
-SoftChalk is a cloud-based e-learning design tool that allows instructors to create interactive online lessons that integrate a variety of mini "learning games" such as hot spot, labeling, crossword puzzles, photo album, quizzes with instant feedback, and many more.
+SoftChalk is a popular cloud-based e-learning design tool that allows instructors to create interactive online lessons that integrate a variety of mini "learning games" such as hot spot, labeling, crossword puzzles, photo album, quizzes with instant feedback, and many more.
+Examples of implmenetation can be found on the Teaching and Learning Seminar Series Canvas Site.
+(The dental school has a campus license.)

 EdPuzzle.
 EdPuzzle allows instructors to turn video watching into an active learning experience.
 Instructors can add time-stamped quiz questions in the video and assign the video to students.
 Student engagement with the video (e.g., whether they watched the video and the total number of tines they watched a specific portion of the video) and quiz performance are tracked and can be imported to Canvas.
 It has free and paid versions.